jbranchaud/dotfiles/README.md

 ## Vim Per Machine and Per Project Configuration

 The vimrc in this project will check for the existence of a `~/.vimrc.local`, as well as a `./.vimrc.project` allowing per-machine and per-project vim configurations.

+## FIXMEs

+- the `git outgoing` command that I have added as an alias gets an error when it is used inside of a newly initialized repository.
+Figure out how to make this more robust.
+It doesn't technically break anything, but there is no need to have such an unnecessary error message displayed.